vamus092/DreUp/.github/CONTRIBUTION.md

 # Contributing to Programming Starters Project

-🎉 Thank you for considering contributing to the Programming Starters Project! 🚀
+🎉 Thank you for considering contributing to the DreUp Project! 🚀

 We welcome your contributions to make this repository a valuable resource for learners.
 Whether you want to add new projects, improve documentation, or fix issues, your efforts are appreciated.